Pressure at infinity and strong positive recurrence in negative curvature: Entropies for geodesic flows, by Felipe Riquelme

 \section{Entropies for geodesic flows, by Felipe Riquelme}

-In this appendix, we prove that three important notions of entropies of an invariant probability measure for the dynamic of the geodesic flow coincide, namely the Kolmogorov-Sinai, the Katok and the Brin-Katok entropies.
-These results were firstly proved for dynamical systems defined on compact metric spaces in~\cite{Katok80} and~\cite{BK83}, and generalized for Lipschitz maps on noncompact manifolds in~\cite{Riq-Ruelle-geod} taking only in consideration ergodic measures.
-This appendix treats the case of non-ergodic measures as well as the one of Katok and local (Brin-Katok) entropies relative to small dynamical balls.
+In this appendix, we prove that three important notions of entropies of an invariant probability measure for the dynamics of the geodesic flow on negatively curved manifolds coincide, namely the Kolmogorov-Sinai, the Katok and the Brin-Katok entropies.
+These equalities were first proved for dynamical systems defined on compact metric spaces in~\cite{Katok80} and~\cite{BK83}, and generalized for Lipschitz maps on noncompact manifolds in~\cite{Riq-Ruelle-geod} taking only in consideration ergodic measures.
+This appendix treats the case of non-ergodic measures as well as the equality with Katok and local (Brin-Katok) entropies relative to small dynamical balls.
+The extension of this appendix to the orbifold setting is open, as discussed in our last paragraph.